jeyabalajis/aws-certified-data-analytics-specialty-notes/docs/processing/amazon_emr.md

 - Options for at-rest data encryption include both Amazon S3 with EMRFS and local-disk encryption.
 - In-transit encryption options enable the open-source encryption features for certain applications that support Transport Layer Security (TLS).
 - At-rest options and in-transit options can be enabled together or separately.

+## EMR and DynamoDB
+- AWS offers out-of-the-box Amazon Elastic MapReduce (Amazon EMR) integration with Amazon DynamoDB, providing customers an integrated solution that eliminates the often prohibitive costs of administration, maintenance, and upfront hardware.